How to tenderize skirt steak?

 2. Long-Term Salting (1–24 Hours):

-• For more thorough tenderization, salt the steak 1–24 hours before cooking and refrigerate it uncovered.
-This extended time allows the salt to penetrate deeply and fully tenderize the meat.
+• For more thorough tenderizing skirt steak, salt the meat 1–24 hours before cooking and refrigerate it uncovered.
+This extended time allows the salt to penetrate deeply, ensuring effective skirt steak tenderizing for a more tender texture.

 • Use this method for thicker or tougher cuts of skirt steak.